Michael Stoker: Personal life

 Stoker was born in Taunton, UK.
 His father, born in Ireland, was a medical doctor.
 He attended Oakham School and then medicine at University of Cambridge.
 At the outbreak of the Second World War he was in training at St Thomas's Hospital, London.
 He enlisted in the Royal Army Medical Corps and was sent to India.
 He worked in Lucknow, Hydrabad and finally Pune.
 In Pune, he became involved in studying typhus and bush typhus which led to his life-long work in virology, since at the time it was thought that the Rickettsia that caused these diseases were a type of virus.
 In 1947 he returned to civilian life.

-Marriage

-He married Veronica English (died 2004) in 1942, whom he met as a fellow student at University of Cambridge; the couple had 5 children.
+He married Veronica English (1919–2004) on 5 September 1942, whom he met as a fellow student at University of Cambridge.
+The couple had 5 children.